Radclyffe Hall (Marguerite Antonia Radclyffe Hall, 12 August 1880 – 7 October 1943) was an English writer.

 After Batten’s husband died, in 1910, the two started to live together.
 Besides being instrumental to Hall’s development as a writer, Batten introduced her to Catholicism, a religion Radclyffe would embrace for the rest of her life.
 Batten also nicknamed her as ‘John’, a name Radclyffe then adopted socially.

 While living together, Hall met Batten’s cousin, the sculptor Una Vicenzo (Lady Troubridge), also a married woman at the time.
 The two became lovers in 1915.
 Batten died a year later, in 1916, and Radclyffe had her corpse embalmed with a silver crucifix blessed by the pope.
 They also began attending seances with a medium, seeking to contact Batten’s spirit, and became a lifelong adherent of spiritualism (combined with Catholicism).

 In 1918, Radclyffe and Una began living together, and a year later, in 1919, Una and her husband agreed to a legal separation.
-Una’s husband described Radclyffe as a “grossly immoral woman”, and Radclyffe then sued him for libel, which they won in 1920.
-They and Una stayed together as a couple until Hall’s death, and their relationship survived Hall’s numerous love affairs, including a nine-year relationship with a Russian nurse, Evguenia Souline, in the 1930s.
+Una’s husband described Radclyffe as a “grossly immoral woman”, and Radclyffe then sued him for libel, which she won in 1920.
+She and Una stayed together as a couple until Hall’s death, and their relationship survived Hall’s numerous love affairs, including a nine-year relationship with a Russian nurse, Evguenia Souline, in the 1930s.